Mars Atmosphere and Volatile EvolutioN (MAVEN) Spacecraft, United States of America

 The spacecraft was powered with flight software for the first time in August 2012.
 In September 2012, the project received authorisation to enter into the phase of Key Decision Point-D (KDP-D).

-In February 2013, MAVEN entered into environmental testing phase, which is being carried out at Lockheed Martin's space systems facilities near Denver.
+In February 2013, MAVEN entered into environmental testing phase, which was carried out at Lockheed Martin’s space systems facilities near Denver.

-The spacecraft will enter an elliptic orbit, some 3,870 miles above the planet's surface.
-The launch mass will be about 903kg.
+The spacecraft will enter an elliptic orbit, some 3,870 miles above the planet’s surface.
+The launch mass was about 903kg.

-The Jet Propulsion Laboratory of Nasa at Pasadena in California is to provide programme management, telecommunications relay hardware and operations, as well as navigation support.
+The Jet Propulsion Laboratory of Nasa at Pasadena in California provides programme management, telecommunications relay hardware and operations, as well as navigation support.

 Onboard systems on Nasa's spacecraft

-Onboard equipment of MAVEN will include eight science instruments in three instrument suites.
+Onboard equipment of MAVEN includes eight science instruments in three instrument suites.

-The first instrument suite will comprise of a particles and field (P&F) package, built at the Berkeley Space Sciences Laboratory by University of California.
-It will consist of a solar wind electron analyser (SWEA)-device for solar wind and ionospheric electrons, as well as a solar wind ion analyser (SWIA)-device.
+The first instrument suite comprises of a particles and field (P&F) package, built at the Berkeley Space Sciences Laboratory by University of California.
+It consists of a solar wind electron analyser (SWEA)-device for solar wind and ionospheric electrons, as well as a solar wind ion analyser (SWIA)-device.

-The second instrument suite will have remote sensing (RS) package, which will be built by the University of Colorado at its laboratory for atmospheric and space physics.
+The second instrument suite has remote sensing (RS) package, which was built by the University of Colorado at its laboratory for atmospheric and space physics.

-The equipment at the suite will include imaging ultraviolet spectrometer (IUVS)-devices for determining the global characteristics of the upper atmosphere and ionosphere.
+The equipment at the suite includes imaging ultraviolet spectrometer (IUVS)-devices for determining the global characteristics of the upper atmosphere and ionosphere.

-In addition, the third instrument suite will be built by Goddard Space Flight Centre, which will contain a neutral gas and ion mass spectrometer (NGIMS) package; this will be facilitated with equipment for the measurement composition and isotopes of neutral gases and ions.
+In addition, the third instrument suite was built by Goddard Space Flight Centre, which contains a neutral gas and ion mass spectrometer (NGIMS) package; this is facilitated with equipment for the measurement composition and isotopes of neutral gases and ions.

 Mission capabilities of the Mars-bound MAVEN